Prince William thanks Poland for generosity to Ukrainians

 “I just wanted to come here in person to say thank you for all that you’re doing, keeping everyone safe out here and keeping an eye on what’s going on,″ William said as he spoke to the troops.

-William later landed in Warsaw, where he visited a center that houses about 300 recent arrivals from Ukraine, meeting Ukrainians and playing table tennis with children.
+He later traveled to a center in Warsaw that houses about 300 recent arrivals from Ukraine, meeting Ukrainians and playing table tennis with children.

 The U.K. has been one of the most outspoken supporters of bolstering NATO’s eastern flank in the face of Russia’s aggression.
 The country sent troops to Poland and the Baltic states and provided more than 2.3 billion pounds ($2.8 billion) of military aid to Ukraine.
 It also has pledged 220 million pounds ($269 million) of humanitarian assistance.